dominem/ntier_arch_py/README.md

 29. Now, you can create Tasks and Periodic Tasks in the Django administration panel, and see the results of the tasks on serverD terminal (Celery).

-## Please do not use the configurations on your production!
+## Please do not use the configurations in your production!
 This is just an example for educational purposes.

 TODO: